frantzenp/git-collaborative/_episodes/01-remotes.md

 - We will **pull** or **fetch** updates **from** remote repositories (we will soon discuss the difference between pull and fetch).
 - We will **push** updates **to** remote repositories.
 - We will learn how to suggest changes within repositories on GitHub and across repositories.
-- We will learn how to update forks by pulling/fetching changes and pushing them to forks.
+- <span style="color:red">  We will learn how to update forks by pulling/fetching changes and pushing them to forks. </span>